My Perspective on Asset Transfers

 Infrastructure Elements

-In North Norfolk, we're having extensive conversations about preserving assets where taxpayer money has been invested.
-Our beautiful pier in Cromer, Grade II listed and expensive to maintain, is just one example of the type of asset that requires careful consideration about its future management.
+In North Norfolk, there are extensive conversations happening about preserving assets where taxpayer money has been invested.
+Heritage sites like listed piers are just one example of the type of asset that requires careful consideration about its future management.

 Balancing Acts: The Income-Expense Equation

-The question becomes: how can your Council create similar balanced approaches to asset management?
+The question becomes: how can your council create balanced approaches to asset management?
 If you're taking on maintenance responsibilities, what potential income streams might offset these costs?

 The Information Gap